Manage Credentials in BeyondTrust Remote Support (Cloud)

 Credential Management with BeyondTrust Vault

 BeyondTrust Vault is a credential store that exists on the B Series Appliance, enabling discovery of and access to privileged credentials.
 You can manually add privileged credentials, or you can use the built-in discovery tool to scan and import Active Directory and local accounts into BeyondTrust Vault.

 BeyondTrust Vault fits seamlessly with service desk workflow because it is integrated directly with the Remote Support solution.
 Technicians do not have to learn to use another tool or even exit Remote Support to retrieve passwords.
-With just one click in the BeyondTrust representative console, users can simply select the correct credential from the dropdown and log directly into a remote system - without ever having to know or even see the actual password.
+With just one click in the BeyondTrust representative console, users can select the correct credential from the dropdown and log directly in to a remote system - without ever having to know or even see the actual password.

 - Active Directory and Discovery: